ginnk18/tuberApp/README.md

-tuberReact
+tuberApp
 =====================

-This is React repo for tuber app.
+This is frontend repo for tuber app.

 ## Note: This project is in progress